 How do you create a strong sense of self when you are faced with opposition as tall as Mt.
 Everest?
 When Nargis Fakhri lost her father to alcoholism, her mother to domestic violence and for years her sister to drug addiction she was faced with two choices: crawl into a hole and cry, or take the emotional battle on with her fists up, ready to fight like hell.
 The result has been nothing short of extraordinary.
-With a successful track record of hit Hindi movies, Fakhri has set her sights on conquering Hollywood with her #GirlGang in tow and her Shiffon Co. ring on her pinky.
+With a successful track record of hit Hindi movies, thirty-two year old Fakhri has set her sights on conquering Hollywood with her #GirlGang in tow and her Shiffon Co. ring on her pinky.
 Read the transcript of her inspirational speech at One Young World in Bogota last month re: what she is doing to help lift up young women everywhere.

 “I wasn’t sure if I should share anything personal; I didn’t want to write anything generic, but when I found out who my delegate was and what she was doing, I realised [that] her work resonated very deep in my heart.